sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Recomendations for the computer software development process and related bussines management fuctions.
 This standard is derived from the ISO/IEC 12207, and madurity models as CMM (Capability Madurity Model).
 - IEEE 829 - software test doucmentation

+### Aircraft systems

+AC 20-115C "Airborne Software Assurance"

+RTCA DO-178C, Software Considerations in Airborne Systems and Equipment Certification

+RTCA DO-330, Software Tool Qualification Considerations

+RTCA DO-331, Model-Based Development and Verification Supplement to DO-178C and DO-278A

+RTCA DO-332, Object-Oriented Technology and Related Techniques Supplement to DO-178C and DO-278A

+RTCA DO-333, Formal Methods Supplement to DO-178C and DO-278A

 # SYSTEM DEVELOPMENT LIFE CICLE